BulkGate/woosms/README.md

 ## Features

 **New feature – Mobile Connect (Android only)**

-* Enjoy the free or cheap SMS messages of your mobile phone plan in the WooCommerce store!
-Connect your Android phone with BulkGate and start communicating with your customers via WooSMS.
+* Use the <strong>free or cheap SMS messages of your mobile phone plan</strong> in your WooCommerce store.
+Enjoy your mobile plan’s deal and reach your customers and clients with your new sender type via WooSMS.
 Find out more <a href="https://www.bulkgate.com/en/solutions/mobile-connect/" target="_blank" title="Mobile Connect">here.</a>

 **Customer & Admin SMS notification**